 Embracing digital channel – Launching omnichannel

-VMart is in the process of designing a 360 omnichannel experience seamlessly integrated across the entire customer lifecycle to deliver a digital experience at the stores as well as to online consumers.
+VMart is designing a 360 omnichannel experience seamlessly integrated across the entire customer lifecycle to deliver a digital experience at the stores and to online consumers.
 For responding to an intensifying competition that is also witnessing the entry of global e-retailers your company aims to unlock and serve the aspirations of more digitally aware customers in all part of the country